Abhidruva/weather-app/weather-app/README.md

 # How to Run the Application:

+To install all dependencies required for the application, simply run the command "npm install" in the terminal within the weather-app directory.
+This will automatically install all necessary packages, including Axios, listed in the package.json file.

 To launch the application, navigate to the weather-app directory and execute the command "npm start".
 This will initiate the application, which can then be accessed via localhost:3000 in your web browser to verify its functionality

 # Dependencies: